Ovulation dysfunction reduces the chances of an egg being fertilized

 Common signs of ovulation problems with female infertility may be skipped or absent periods.
 Ovulation problems may include:

-Premature ovarian failure (POF) – the ovaries stop functioning before a natural menopause.
+Primary ovarian insufficiency (POI) – When a woman experiences POI, the ovaries stop functioning before a natural menopause.
 This is also referred to as early menopause.